Try these immune-boosting lifestyle tips, foods, and supplements for feeling balanced and whole as we head into another cold and flu season.

 Melatonin Deficiency Linked to Weak Immunity

-Recently, we have seen immune and melatonin deficiencies in young people, due to circadian disruption (aka living out of sync with nature).2 Increasing nighttime light exposure, later bedtimes, and blue light from screens (which directly blocks melatonin production) have been linked to weaker immunity.2,4-7
+While immunity system declines have often been linked to aging, 5-7 recently, we’ve seen immune and melatonin deficiencies in young people, due to circadian disruption .2 Increasing nighttime light exposure, later bedtimes, and blue light from screens, which directly blocks melatonin production, have been linked to weaker immunity.2,4-7

 Vitamin D Deficiency Linked to Weak Immunity

-There is also no shortages of studies linking a stronger immune system with regular meditation.
-One study on mindfulness meditation measured significant beneficial changes on the following immune system parameters.
+There is also no shortage of studies linking a stronger immune system with regular meditation.
+One study on mindfulness meditation measured significant beneficial changes on the following immune system parameters.13